PhD Student, Department of Computer Science, University of Maryland

 Email: tkabir1@umd.edu

-Tasnim Kabir is a Ph.D. researcher in Computer Science at the University of Maryland, working at the intersection of multimodal machine learning, question answering, and data-centric AI.
-Their research focuses on building robust benchmarks and datasets that enable models to reason beyond text, particularly in audio and real-world settings.
+Tasnim Kabir is a graduate student in Computer Science at the University of Maryland, where they are advised by Prof. Jordan Lee Boyd-Graber.
+Their work lies at the intersection of multimodal machine learning, question answering, and data-centric AI, with a focus on building robust benchmarks and datasets that enable models to reason beyond text, particularly in audio and real-world settings.
 Tasnim has contributed to research on transforming and scaling question answering data, including work on generating naturalistic QA datasets that improve model generalization .
 They have also developed systems and datasets such as AudioQA, targeting audio-grounded reasoning and evaluation for modern multimodal models.
 Their work emphasizes rigorous evaluation, failure analysis, and scalable data pipelines, with experience spanning dataset construction, model assessment, and end-to-end system development.
 In addition to research, Tasnim has led collaborative projects and mentored students, contributing to both academic and applied machine learning efforts.
 They are particularly interested in building reliable, real-world AI systems that integrate multiple modalities and move beyond purely text-based reasoning.

 You Make me Feel like a Natural Question: Training QA Systems on Transformed Trivia Questions